ayusshs16/Tripify/README.md

 ## 📦 How to Run

-> Setup and usage instructions will be added in the next phase.
+> Setup and usage instructions will be added after I resume development.

 ---